 If you’ve ever watched Bridget Jones’s diary, you might have heard Bridget’s mother talking about ‘getting her colours done’.
 Or maybe you have a friend who, on every shopping trip pulls out their fabric swatch of colours that they religiously stick to.
 Perhaps you’ve always wondered what getting your colours done actually is, or maybe you’re thinking of taking the plunge and booking a session for yourself?
-This article will guide you through the what, why and how of colour analysis and share some tips on what you might need to consider before booking a session.
+This article will guide you through the what, why and how of colour analysis and share some tips on what you might need to consider before booking a consultation.

 What is ‘Getting your colours done’?